CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 coincidentally, that value is remarkably close to the long-term estimate of SLR at the Portland station.

+### Focus on The Official Tidal Epoch

 Tidal predictions are defined in terms of a specific 19 year long “Tidal Epoch.”
-The astronomical alignments of sun, moon, and earth repeat (at least closely enough for tidal prediction) every ninteen years, and tides are predicted based on astronomical processes.
+The astronomical alignments of sun, moon, and earth repeat (at least closely enough for tidal prediction) every nineteen years, and tides are predicted based on astronomical processes.
 Tidal “Predictions” are based on a complex periodic function that is parameterized by “harmonic constituents”, themselves calculated based on observed tidal elevations over the 19 year Tidal Epoch.

 The current tidal epoch for Portland is 1983-2001.
-(According to the NOAA web page for the station: the epoch is provided on the datums sub-page.)
+(According to the NOAA web page for the station.
+The epoch is provided on the datums sub-page.)

 For our purposes, the key insight is that tidal predictions are